-- 1. Class discussion to access prior knowledge of the text type Today we will begin the study of writing narrative or small moment stories.
-As young writers, you've authored small moment stories earlier in the year.
+- Class discussion to access prior knowledge of text type Today we will begin the study of writing narrative or small moment stories.
+As young writers, you've authored small moment stories in kindergarten.
 What do you remember about narrative or small moment writing?
-Please note: More than likely, most Kindergarteners will have limited recall.
-It may be helpful to review Unit #2: Launching the Writing Workshop's noticings anchor charts. - 2.
+Please note: More than likely, most 1st graders will have limited recall.
+It may be helpful to review noticings anchor charts from kindergarten.
+Ask Kindergarten teachers to share their completed Immersion charts.
+See a sample Kindergarten chart at the end of this lesson. - 2.
 Revisit the concept of narrative writing As young writers, you will learn to author narrative or small moment books.
 You will write true stories about one time you did something. - 3.
 Read and discuss selections.
 After reading and studying a few texts, generate discussion to explore the following questions: - A. Definition: What is narrative writing?
 What is a small moment story?
-How would you explain it to someone else?

-Narrative/Small Moment books are... (definition)

-Example: ...true stories about one time I did something.
+Narrative/Small Moment books are... (definition) Example: ...true stories about one time I did something.

-B. Purpose: Why do people write narrative pieces/books?
+B. Purpose: Why do people write narrative pieces/ books?
 Why do people read narrative pieces/books?

 People read them...
-(Reading purpose)

-Example: ...to be entertained and to make connections to other people.
+(Reading purpose) Example: ...to be entertained and to make connections to other people.

-People write them...
-(Writing purpose)

-Example: ...to share stories of our lives and to entertain others.

-C. Characteristics: What makes a narrative book?

-Elaborate on how each part tends to go -

-- General noticings - How does the beginning or lead tend to go?
+- People write them...
+(Writing purpose) Example: ...to share stories of our lives and to entertain others. - C. Characteristics: What makes a narrative book?
+Elaborate on how each part tends to go - - General noticings - How does the beginning or lead tend to go?
 What is included? - How does the middle part or body tend to go?
 What is included? - How does the ending tend to go?
 What is included?